 Southern Phone NBN Sky Muster Standard Medium plan

 For those of us who live a distance from town, Southern Phone makes it easy to stay connected.
 Not only do they offer ADSL and NBN connections in remote areas, they’re also one of the few providers to offer affordable satellite connection.
 Our pick is the Medium plan on the standard speed tier (NBN 25).
 For just $50/month, you get 120GB of data on a monthly contract.
 There’s no connection fee or service activation fee, and if you go over your data cap there are no excess fees (your download speeds just get throttled back to 128kbps).
 You can use your own modem, or buy a preconfigured modem directly from Southern Phone for just $99.
 Best of all, standard satellite dish installations are all done at no cost to you.
 Southern Phone is a completely Australian-based company.
 Their call centre is based in Moruya and they’re also owned entirely by regional local councils.
 So 100% of their profits go right back into the community.

-An affordable plan that seniors on a budget can sign up for is Sumo’s Basic Speed plan, which delivers unlimited data on the NBN12 speed tier.
-Best part about Sumo’s plans is how you can also bundle it up with basic utilities like gas and electricity, making it easy to pay for bills!
-On top of that, this plan also doesn’t come with lock-in contracts, as well as standard installation fees.
+An affordable plan that seniors on a budget can sign up for is Tangerine’s Basic Speed plan, which delivers unlimited data on the NBN12 speed tier.
+Conveniently, you can bundle Tangerine’s plans with unlimited local, national, and mobile calls for an additional $10/month.
+On top of that, this plan doesn’t come with lock-in contracts, as well as standard installation fees.
 Best of all, Tangerine’s internet plans also include a 14-day risk-free trial and $10 off for the first six months.